Breathing new life into hunger relief in Western Maryland…

 Western Branch Hunger in Numbers

-Of those struggling with hunger, more than 23,000 are children.
+Of those struggling with hunger, nearly 24,000 are children.

 In FY 2014, the Western Branch distributed more than 4 million meals, quadruple the number of meals distributed in the region prior to the merger.